Frequently Asked Questions about mIRC

 Language - The most widely understood and spoken language on IRC is English.
 However, as IRC is used in many different countries, English is by no means the only language.
 If you want to speak some language other than English, (for example with your friends), go to a separate channel and set the topic to indicate that.
 Similarly, you should check the topic when you join a channel to see if there are any restrictions about language.
 On a non-restricted channel, please speak a language everybody can understand.
 If you want to do otherwise, change channels and set the topic accordingly.

 Greeting - It is not necessary to greet everybody on a channel personally.
 Usually one "Hello!" or equivalent is enough.
-Also, don't expect anybody to greet you back.
+Also, do not expect anybody to greet you back.
 On a channel with 20 people that would mean one screenful of hellos.
 It makes sense not to greet everyone, in order not to be rude to the rest of the channel.
 If you must say hello to somebody you know, do it with a private message.
 The same applies to good-byes.
 Also note that using your client's facilities to automatically say hello or good-bye to people is extremely poor etiquette.
 Nobody wants to receive autogreets.
 They are not only obviously automatic, but while you may think you are being polite, you are actually conveying yourself as insincere.
 If some body wants to be autogreeted when they join a channel, they will autogreet themselves.

 Behaviour - Remember, people on IRC form their opinions about you only by your actions, writings and comments, so think before you type.
 If you use offensive words, you'll be frowned upon.
 Do not "dump" (send large amounts of unwanted information) to a channel or user.
 This is likely to get you kicked off the channel or killed from IRC.
 Dumping causes network "burps", causing connections to go down because servers cannot handle the large amount of traffic.
 Other prohibited actions include: